 5) Cozy up & play at coffee shops with free play areas

 Shut the door against the often dreary weather in February and cozy up at one of the many Twin Cities-area coffee shops that dedicate corners (and, occasionally, entire rooms) to kids.
 We have personally visited each shop we recommend to ensure that it is quite possible to enjoy a cup of joe and some conversation while your little one is entertained.
 Here’s our quick list; visit the link above for more details:

 - Amy’s Cupcake Shop | Hopkins

 - Community Grounds | Columbia Heights

 - Dunn Brothers Coffee | Linden Hills, Minneapolis

 - Sovereign Grounds Indoor Playground & Coffeehouse | Minneapolis

 6) First Free Saturday: Cabin Fever | Walker Art Center, Minneapolis

 A trip to the Walker Art Center can always be an interesting family outing.
 And educational as well, in often unexpected ways as you tour the galleries together and talk about the art.
 Walker does its best to make the museum at its kid-friendliest during First Free Saturdays, where there are typically art-making activities, kid cinema and the like.
 Special in February: borrow a pair of snowshoes and hike through the revamped Minneapolis Sculpture Garden!
-Note that this month, the event will be held Feb 10 to avoid traffic on Super Bowl weekend.
-10am-3pm.
+Feb 2, 10am-3pm.

 8) 90-second Newbery Film Festival | Minneapolis Central Library